rimpo/backtest-dist/README.md

 Refer [Guide for updating Config yml](./config/README.md)

+### Notes

+1. downloader.exe downloads from website directly.
+Please don't over use it and overload the servers.
+2. All commands have -h for help please go through them
+3. There are few files which will be generated (e.g. dates_banknifty.cfg or dates_banknifty_skipped.cfg) in local path, Please dont delete these files as these are used by the strategy command all time.
+4. The database created is of almost 6+ GB (with extension .db).
+5. To check the date ranges available or downloaded, go to /historical_data/dates_<symbol>.cfg
+6. Only windows binaries (if you need for linux/mac.
+Please let me know)
+7. All performance time can vary systme to system.

 ## Debuggging tool

 search-db can be used to check the minute wise OHLC in the database for the instrument.